How Lead Management Will Help You Increase Your Sales Tenfold

 From the business point of view, no matter whether you run an online store, marketing agency or sell an innovative tool as a SaaS, the key to success is a quick response when the user requests additional information about your service, tool or product offer and saves by filling the contact form, sending an e-mail or call.

-Lead Management comes with help here along with the LRT indicator – Lead Response Time, which helps you to optimize the sales process and increase the chance of sales by 10x.
+Lead Management comes with help here along with the LRT indicator – Lead Response Time (or Speed to Lead), which helps you to optimize the sales process and increase the chance of sales by 10x.

 However, let’s start with the general concept of managing leads.